testing-library/react-hooks-testing-library/docs/api-reference.md

 #### `timeout`

-The amount of time in milliseconds (ms) to wait.
-By default, the `wait` utilities will wait indefinitely.
+The maximum amount of time in milliseconds (ms) to wait.
+By default, no timeout is applied.